gmcirco/quickGrid/README.md

     predicted by the model to the number of observed crimes.
 Values above one imply more crimes are predicted than observed, while values below one imply fewer crimes are predicted than observed.
+    Note, this is only valid if the training period is roughly equivalent to the testing period.

 ### `outcome_eval`